unitycoder/UnityLauncher/README.md

 # UnityLauncher

-Tool for automatically launching specific unity versions for each project
+Tool for automatically launching specific unity versions for each project (Windows only)

 # Features
 - Automatically launch correct Unity version for your recent projects